 Create your printable checklist here.

 Antibiotics often causes diarrhea: The use of antibiotics are very likely to cause some level of diarrhea in patients.
-The reason is that antibiotics kill off not only "bad" bacteria, but can also kill the "good" bacteria in the gut.
-This leads...read more »
+The reason is that antibiotics kill off not only...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services:

 Research extensive quality ratings and patient safety measures for hospitals, clinics and medical facilities in health specialties related to Bloody stool:

 Rare types of medical conditions and diseases in related medical categories:

 Conditions that are commonly undiagnosed in related areas may include:

 Other medical conditions listed in the Disease Database as possible